jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 }
 ```

-If a `logging.json` file already exists, edit the `Serilog` section to match the above but do not change any other values in the file.
+If a `logging.json` file already exists, edit the `Serilog` `MinimumLevel` section to match the above but do not change any other values in the file.

 Debug messages will appear in the log with the `DBG` tag prefixed to each line, though some components will also log additional details at `INF` with this configuration.